 My Personal Christmas Capsule Wardrobe

-For 2021, my personal capsule wardrobe for the holiday season is shown above.
+For this holiday season, my personal capsule wardrobe is shown above.
 It’s quite simple, but I don’t have a lot of events to attend so the mix and match of outfits I can create with these 6 pieces will work just fine for me.

 I purchased the red cardigan and black sequin tank; the other separates came out of my closet.
 The jewelry pieces are existing, as well as the black pumps and black booties (not shown in the image above).